Resources to navigate the loan forgiveness process

-The tools and resources on this site provide specific guidance on the PPP for obtaining loan forgiveness.
-The content on the resource center has been developed to support you in navigating the PPP loan process yourself, or with your adviser(s).
+The tools and resources on this site provide specific guidance on how to best navigate and prepare the information needed to complete the loan forgiveness application process yourself, or with your adviser(s).

-Informational videos, checklists, FAQs and webinars have been customized to make the PPP loan process simple and easy.
+Informational videos, checklists, FAQs and webinars have been customized by business type to make the loan forgiveness application process simple and easy.

 Best Practices for Preparing for PPP Loan Forgiveness